wbolster/nothing-to-say/README.rst

-it is especially awesome if you are in a noisy environment. you know, those coffee bars where the hipster crowd sits with their laptops. sipping from a way too expensive soy latte macchiato. which was served with a complimentary tiny slice of gluten-free cake. which happens to be smaller than your finger nail. and it does not even taste sweet. anyway, i digress.
+it is especially awesome if you are in a noisy environment. you know, those coffee bars where the hipster crowd sits with their laptops. sipping from a way too expensive soy latte macchiato. which is served with a complimentary slice of gluten-free cake. which happens to be smaller than your finger nail. and it does not even taste sweet. anyway, i digress.

 is this you? great. read on.